-You Are Living Someone Else's Version of Happy
+You're Living Someone Else's Version of Happy

-The truth of the matter is, that if something does not speak to you, yet you are still trying to achieve or own it, you are likely living someone else's version of happiness.
+If a certain product doesn't appeal to you, yet you are still considering purchasing it, you are likely living someone else's version of happiness by thinking that you need it.
 Think about it for a moment.
-Are things you are working toward things that will make you happy?
-Things that matter to you?
+Are the things that you're working toward the same things that will make you happy, let alone matter to you?
 Do you care if you have the fastest car?
 The biggest house?
 The largest paycheck?
-Does the school you are trying to get into, the career you are trying to pursue, even the hobbies you are part of mean something to you?
+Questions like these are important to ask yourself in order to prevent spending money you don't have on things you don't need.

 You Tell Yourself You Cannot Do Any Better

-If you do feel contentment in life, it should come from a place of peace, not laziness, lack of confidence, or a sense of giving up.
-Faking happiness can make us believe that we should make the best of a situation we are not satisfied with.
-Remember, life is not merely about keeping our boat afloat, it is about steering our ship to new and exciting places.
+If you do feel contentment in life, it should come from a place of peace rather than a sense of giving up.
+Faking happiness can make us believe that we should make the best of a situation we're not satisfied with.
+Remember, life is not merely about keeping our boat afloat - it's about steering our ship to new and exciting places.